Animal Control Officer: Kevin Eller (540) 775-2120 Fax: (540) 775-5770

 IF YOU FIND OR HAVE LOST A PET, CALL KGAC IMMEDIATELY!

 Pound policy requires all found animals to be reported asap.
 Many times we can quickly reunite a lost animal with its owner by checking our lost and found log.
 The best way to ensure your pet is returned is to have them micro chipped.
 Micro chipping is a safe, permanent way to protect your pet and is relatively inexpensive.

 If you find an injured animal, call the pound or the sheriff's office immediately.
 An officer can be dispatched 24 hours a day for emergencies.

-King George Animal Control is operated by three full-time and two part-time personnel.
+King George Animal Control is operated by five full-time personnel.
 The purpose of the county pound is to impound or harbor seized, stray, homeless, abandoned or unwanted animals.
 The pound is operated under the guidelines of the Commonwealth of Virginia Board of Agriculture and Consumer Services at the direction of the State Veterinarian, pursuant to 3.2-6500 code of Virginia.
 The Animal Control Officers also have responsibility for controlling the spread of rabies within the county.

 KGAC began operating at its new location in July 2010.
 On average, the Animal Control Officers handle 600 complaints per year.
 The pound handles an average of 750 dogs, cats and livestock per year.
 The officers investigate and handle livestock complaints, in addition to dogs and cats.
 They also respond to wildlife emergencies.
 They do not handle wildlife nuisance calls or removal of dead wildlife.